vjekob/al-objid/README.md

 end so that nobody else will receive that suggestion.

 The information this extension exchanges with the back end is minimal.
 It only sends this:
-* `id` from `app.json`.
-This is needed so the back end can track assignment per app.
+* SHA256 hash of the `id` from `app.json`.
+This identifies the app in the back end, but since it's a hash, it does not expose the actual app id to anyone.
 * `idRanges` from `app.json`.
 This is needed so that the back end can know which object IDs are available for assignment.
 * Type of the object for the ID is needed.